spayneder/.github/profile/README.md

 # Spayneder

 Welcome to Spayneder's official GitHub repository.
-Here, we develop and share cutting-edge algorithms for trading, combining personalized expertise with advanced technology.
+Here, we develop and provide cutting-edge algorithms for trading, combining personalized expertise with advanced technology.

 ## Description